AcubeSAT/adcs-simulation/src/README.md

 This folder includes the Albedo Toolbox is directly cloned from the [Website of Dan D. V. Bhanderi](https://www.bhanderi.dk/downloads/).
 It is used to calculate the introduced albedo effect of the earth on the satellite body frame, which megatively affects the coarse sun sensor measurements.

 ## Bdot
-This folder includes he AOCS simulation analysis main files regarding the AOCS Detumbling Mode.
+This folder includes the AOCS simulation analysis main files regarding the AOCS Detumbling Mode.

 The purpose of the AOCS Detumbling Mode is to autonomously dissipate and control the satellite's angular velocity.
 This is achieved with a B-dot controller directly using measurements from the high precision 3-axis magnetometer.
 In case of magnetometer failure, the redundant 3-axis magnetometer unit integrated in the iMTQ board is used.
 Actuation is performed solely by the magnetorquers.
 No satellite orbit propagation, initialized by a TLE file, is performed during this mode.